Vinyl vs Wood Fence: 9 Defining Comparisons to Pick the Ideal Material

 Once you choose a color for your vinyl fence, that’s what it will look like for its life.

-If you are not sure about the color of your fence, you’ll be so much better off choosing wood.
-So, one of the most significant advantages of a wood fence installation is that you can paint or stain it to dress your taste as time passes.
+So, one of the most significant advantages of a wood fence installation is that you can paint or stain it to suit your taste over time.

 Winner: Wood Fence

-9. Repairing Wood Is Easier Than Vinyl
+9. Wood Fence Repairs: Easier and More Cost-Effective Than Vinyl

 Repairing a vinyl fence is more challenging than fixing a wood fence.
 When the extreme weather damages the vinyl, you’ll need to call a pro because it’s intricate to repair.